 Warminster Cricket Club was founded in 1838 and has a strong link with the town.

-We run four Saturday league teams at a variety of standards – the 1st XI in Glos/Wilts West of England Premier League, the 2nd XI in Division 2 West of England Premier League 2nd XI and the 3rd XI in Division 5 of the Wiltshire Country Cricket League.
+We currently run three Saturday league teams at a variety of standards – the 1st XI in Glos/Wilts West of England Premier League, the 2nd XI in Division 2 West of England Premier League 2nd XI and the 3rd XI in Division 6 of the Wiltshire Country Cricket League.
 We also participate in Sunday and mid-week competitions, as well as playing a number of friendly fixtures each year.

 The club also runs a thriving mixed youth section at U11, U13 and U15 age groups, is Clubmark accredited and is proud to uphold the values in being one of a handful of Focus Clubs within Wiltshire.

 During the winter months our club house is used by the local skittles league and having a licenced bar is also available to hire for wedding receptions, christenings, birthdays and wakes.
-We also have the only indoor academy in the county which is available to hire throughout the year.
+We also have a two lane purpose built indoor academy which is available to hire throughout the year.

-To find out more about us, please visit our website:http://www.warminstercc.co.uk/
+To find out more about us, please visit our website: www.warminstercricket.co.uk

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.